 Your home is where your kids will have most access to water, so it’s important to teach plenty of water facts for kids early on.
 Did you know that:

-- An average bath consumes between 60 and 90 litres of water
+An average bath consumes between 60 to 90 litres of water.

 Bathroom water facts for kids